Admissions

 Beyond ISA, there are two main pathways to Secondary School, depending on the choice of school system the parent decides, for the child to pursue.

-Option 1 – After Year 9, students can apply to any international school in Ghana or beyond.
+After Year 9, students can apply to any international school in Ghana or beyond.
+There is a list of schools at the end of our School Brochure for your information.
+This is not an endorsement of any school referenced and the list is solely to serve as a guide for parents.
 These schools offer one or more of the following programmes:

 • International General Certificate of Secondary Education (IGCSE) for Years 10 – 11, A levels for Years 12 – 13